-While discussing the Paris & Rome tour with my parents, my mom told me that my grandfather lived in Paris while he was in his early 20s.
+While discussing the Paris & Rome tour with my parents, my mom told me that my grandfather lived in the French capital while he was in his early 20s.
 He stayed there for several years after taking part in a French immersion program as a high school exchange student.
 I decided this was the perfect time to retrace his steps and see if some of the places where he lived and worked were still there.

 After reviewing the Paris itinerary, I realized I had enough free time during two of the days to follow his path on my own.
 This became a wonderful project for my family.
 Mom gathered all the old documents she could find and gave me copies, which I placed into my journal that I was bringing with me.
 We found several addresses of two hotels that he lived in, as well as a bookstore in which he worked during the 1930s.
 Before I left, I mapped out walking routes from my hotel to these locations, separating them into two days as they were located in two different arrondissements (districts).